lobetdenherrn/TSDB-Autotune/README.md

 Simply execute `setup_db_instance.sh` and run `docker-compose up -d` while being located in this current folder to start up the influxdb and chronograf docker containers.

 Chronograf will be available at port `8888`.
+From Chronograf, you will be able to access the influx instance via `http://influxdb:8086`.